alex-piccione/Python-Programming-Lessons/README.md

 - How find and use the [DOCS](http://docs.python.org) (Python documentation). (example: str() can raise a TypeError?)
 - How to write good code, clean and covered by tests

+## Fir beginners

+- What is Python and how it works
+- Hello World, your first Python program (and explanation)
+- strings

 # Tools - Software (all free)

 + GitHub account